 Admins can also define user attributes for which the users themselves provide values, such as passwords or contact information.
 Various places throughout Looker can reference the user attributes to provide a custom experience for each user.

 Looker automatically includes some user attributes, such as

 Viewing User Attributes

-To see your list of user attributes, go to the User Attributes page in the Admin section of Looker:
+To see your list of user attributes, go to the User Attributes page in the Users section of the Admin menu:

 Creating User Attributes